vaginal yeast infection treatment

 Vaginal yeast infections are common in women.
 They are so common, in fact, that 3 out of 4 women will have a yeast infection at some point in their lifetimes.
 Nearly half will have more than one.

-Here’s what you need to know about the causes, risks, and symptoms of vaginal yeast infections and how to treat them.
+Most of the time, there’s no underlying health problem that causes yeast infections, but there are steps you can take to alleviate your discomfort.
+Here’s what you need to know about the causes, risks, and symptoms of vaginal yeast infections, and how you can treat them.

 What Causes Yeast Infections?

 Yeast overgrowth causes vaginal yeast infections.
-A healthy vagina has yeast naturally present in balanced levels.
+A healthy vagina might have yeast naturally present in balanced levels.
 When there is an imbalance and yeast overgrows, it can cause a yeast infection.

 Never Miss a Beat!